 Statistical analysis.
-All data were analyzed by 1 way ANOVA or Student’s t-test as appropriate.
-Statistical significance was given to those data where p < 0.05.
-Post-hoc analysis of ANOVA were performed using the method of Holm-Sidak.
+All data was analyzed by a one-way ANOVA or Student’s t-test, as appropriate.
+Statistical significance was given to data where p < 0.05.
+Post-hoc analysis of the ANOVA was performed using the method of Holm-Sidak.

 RESULTS

-Based on reports suggesting the lack of MsrA causes mitochondrial dysfunction, we tested whether isolated mitochondria from mice with elevated MsrA levels, either primarily in the cytosol or primarily in the mitochondria, would differ from those of control mice.
-We first addressed rates of H2O2 production as marker of mitochondrial-derived reactive oxygen species (ROS) production.
-Under basal respiration, i.e., no mitochondrial substrates provided, H2O2 production was low and did not differ among genotypes (Figure 1A).
-When provided glutamate and malate (substrates for ETC complex I), H2O2 production is significantly elevated; interestingly, under these conditions H2O2 production is nearly four-times greater in TgMito MsrA mitochondria than for control or TgCyto MsrA mitochondria (Figure 1B).
-When provided glutamate, malate and rotenone, an inhibitor of ETC complex I, we found that mitochondria from all three genotypes showed similar high rates of H2O2 production (Figure 1C).
-When provided succinate, a substrate for ETC complex II which then bypasses ETC complex I, H2O2 production was still significantly elevated in TgMito MsrA compared to control and TgCyto MsrA mitochondria (Figure 1D).
-With addition of antimycin A, an inhibitor of ETC complex III, we found a similar difference between TgMito MsrA and control ROS production though this did not reach statistical significance (Figure 1E).
-For all assays, we found no difference in ROS production between mitochondria from TgCyto MsrA and control mice.
+Based on reports suggesting a lack of MsrA causes mitochondrial dysfunction, we tested whether isolated mitochondria from mice with elevated MsrA levels, either primarily in the cytosol or primarily in the mitochondria, would differ from those of control mice.
+We first addressed the rates of H2O2 production as a marker of mitochondrial-derived reactive oxygen species (ROS) production.
+Under basal respiration, i.e., no mitochondrial substrates provided, H2O2 production was low and did not differ among the genotypes (Figure 1A).
+When provided with glutamate and malate (substrates for ETC complex I), H2O2 production was significantly elevated; interestingly, under these conditions, H2O2 production was nearly four times greater in TgMito MsrA mitochondria than in the control or TgCyto MsrA mitochondria (Figure 1B).
+When glutamate, malate, and rotenone were provided, an inhibitor of ETC complex I, we found that mitochondria from all three genotypes showed similarly high rates of H2O2 production (Figure 1C).
+When provided with succinate, a substrate of the ETC complex II which then bypasses the ETC complex I, H2O2 production was still significantly elevated in TgMito MsrA compared to control and TgCyto MsrA mitochondria (Figure 1D).
+With the addition of antimycin A, an inhibitor of ETC complex III, we found a similar difference between TgMito MsrA and control ROS production; however, this did not reach statistical significance (Figure 1E).
+For all assays, we found no difference in ROS production between the mitochondria of the TgCyto MsrA and control mice.

 Because mitochondria do not produce H2O2 directly, we also measured superoxide production from isolated mitochondria using electron paramagnetic resonance (EPR).
-Whether substrates for ETC complex I (glutamate and malate) or for complex II (succinate with rotenone to inhibit complex I) were provided, superoxide generation was higher in mitochondria from TgMito MsrA mice relative to control using this method (Figure 2A).
-We also measured whether superoxide are released into the mitochondria through measurement of aconitase activity which is inhibited in the mitochondrial matrix by interaction with superoxide (19).
-The significantly reduced activity of aconitase in TgMito MsrA mitochondria suggested again elevated levels of superoxide with increased mitochondrial MsrA (Figure 2B).
+Whether substrates of ETC complex I (glutamate and malate) or complex II (succinate with rotenone to inhibit complex I) were provided, superoxide generation was higher in the mitochondria of TgMito MsrA mice than the control using this method (Figure 2A).
+We also measured whether superoxide are released into the mitochondria through a measurement of aconitase activity, which is inhibited in the mitochondrial matrix via interaction with superoxide (19).
+The significantly reduced activity of aconitase in TgMito MsrA mitochondria again suggested elevated levels of superoxide with increased mitochondrial MsrA (Figure 2B).

 Of the potential sources of mitochondrial superoxide production, we focused on the activity of the ETC complexes, especially ETC complex I and III, as potential mechanisms for these differences.
-In isolated mitochondria, we found a significant reduction in ETC Complex I activity in TgMito MsrA mitochondria compared to control (Figure 3).
-ETC Complex II, III, and IV were all similar between the two genotypes suggesting this could be the potential source of increased superoxide generation in TgMito MsrA mitochondria.
+In isolated mitochondria, we found a significant reduction in ETC Complex I activity in TgMito MsrA mitochondria compared to the controls (Figure 3).
+ETC Complex II, III, and IV were all similar between the two genotypes, suggesting this could be the potential source of increased superoxide generation in TgMito MsrA mitochondria.

-Despite the increase in free radical production and reduction in ETC Complex I activity, we found little detrimental effect on actual bioenergetics of mitochondria from TgMito MsrA mice.
-ATP production was not different among the three genotypes of mice when generating ATP from ETC Complex I (glutamate and malate) or complex II (succinate and rotenone to inhibit Complex I).
+Despite the increase in free radical production and the reduction in ETC Complex I activity, we found little detrimental effect on the actual bioenergetics of mitochondria from TgMito MsrA mice.
+Moreover, ATP production did not differ among the three genotypes of mice when generating ATP from ETC Complex I (glutamate and malate) or complex II (succinate and rotenone to inhibit Complex I).
 Similarly, increasing MsrA levels had no effect on the respiratory control ratio (RCR) of mitochondria given these substrates or the mitochondrial membrane potential (Figure 4).

 DISCUSSION